Open House - Sunday, October 24th

 Catch up on VCS with this week's News and Notes!

 You can always find out what’s going on at Vermont Commons School by reading our Friday magazine, News and Notes.
 From upcoming events, student features, and announcements to our Head of School blog, it’s all here, in full color!

-VCS Receives Edward E. Ford Foundation Grant for Refugee Students
+VCS and the Edward E. Ford Foundation Grant for Refugee Students

-Vermont Commons School is the recipient of a $50,000 grant from the Edward E. Ford Foundation!
-This grant, and $50,000 in matching gifts, will underwrite a program to create access for three (initially) Refugee students to attend Vermont Commons School for the four years of high school and then go on to college.
+For the last three years, Vermont Commons School has been the recipient of a $50,000 grant from the Edward E. Ford Foundation.
+This grant, and $50,000 in matching gifts, has underwritten a program to create access for three Refugee students to attend Vermont Commons School for the four years of high school and then college.
 “Many Refugee students are recruited to local colleges on athletic scholarships,” says Head of School Dexter Mahaffey, Ph.D.
 “Often, however, they are not prepared for the rigors of college academics and end up dropping out.
 College preparation is what we do here at Vermont Commons School.
 We joke that our sport of choice, so to speak, is Varsity Academics.”